 Revoking / invalidating a BTI (risks)

-Although a BTI can provide an importer of goods with the desired certainty about the classification of the goods, applying for and having a BTI is not without risks.
+While a BTI can provide an importer of goods with the desired certainty about the classification of the goods, applying for and having access to a BTI is not without risks.
+A number of risks are discussed below.

-Initially, the applicant for a BTI must indicate under which commodity code he thinks the goods should be classified.
-However, Customs is ultimately the one who determines the final commodity code.
-Thus, an importer runs the risk that Customs may determine a different commodity code with a higher import tariff.
-Although an importer can object to this decision by Customs within six weeks, filing an objection has no suspensive effect and the importer is obliged to use the BTI pending the objection.
-And if the objection is not upheld, either court proceedings or acceptance of the commodity code with the higher import tariff remain.
+In the first instance, the applicant for a BTI has to indicate under which commodity code he thinks the goods should be classified.
+However, Customs itself will ultimately determine the final commodity code.
+An importer therefore runs the risk that Customs may determine a different commodity code with a higher import tariff.
+Although an importer can object to this decision by Customs within six weeks, on the other hand, filing an objection does not have a suspensive effect and the importer is obliged to use the BTI pending the objection.
+And if the objection is not upheld, either court proceedings or accepting the commodity code with the higher import tariff remain.

-Furthermore, an importer runs the risk that the BTI will be declared invalid by Customs after it has been issued.
-For example, a BTI may be declared invalid if it no longer conforms to the applicable customs law (for example, due to a published classification regulation from the Commission or other international measures such as changes to classification item notes).
+Furthermore, an importer runs the risk of having the BTI declared invalid by Customs after issuance.
+For example, a BTI may be declared invalid if it no longer complies with the applicable customs law (e.g. due to a published classification regulation by the Commission or other international measures such as changes to classification item notes).

 It may also happen that the Combined Nomenclature is changed or the European Court of Justice issues a ruling that conflicts with the BTI issued.
 This also applies to a ruling by the National Customs Chamber in the Netherlands.
 In such cases, Customs will declare the BTI invalid.